 Statehood to Vidarbha was one of the biggest issues in Nagpur in the first Assembly elections of undivided Maharashtra in 1962.
 Nagpur became the second capital of Maharashtra after being the capital of Central Provinces and Berar was the first to send its representatives to the Maharashtra Assembly.
 Two independent candidates won on the plank of a separate Vidarbha state stunning stalwart of the Congress, which was considered to be invincible then.
 Giants like Vasant Sathe and AB Bardhan suffered defeat in this election.
 The independents could not win in the rural areas, but they were runners-up in all seats except for the Kamptee Assembly constituency.

 After the 1962 election results came in, it was clear that the government could not be formed without support from pro-Vidarbha MLAs.
-Apart from independents, more than half of the Congress legislators were Vidarbha supporters whereas in western Maharashtra, msg of the MLAs were opposed to the division of the state.
-However, the Congress MLAs from Vidarbha did not put any pressure on the government for a separate state.
+Apart from independents, more than half of the Congress legislators were Vidarbha supporters whereas, in western Maharashtra, msg of the MLAs were opposed to the division of the state.
+However, Congress MLAs from Vidarbha did not put any pressure on the government for a separate state.
 Politicians say that if Vidarbha legislator had shown unity at the time, the state of Vidarbha would have been formed in the 1960s.

 Nagpur 1: Dandekar defeated Agrawal